peterwhitesell/delivery_drivers/README.md

 ``"messageType"`` can be ``"assignDelivery"``, ``"unassignDelivery"`` or ``"editDelivery"``.

 To connect as a client:
-Point your browser to [http://localhost:3000]([http://localhost:3000)
+Point your browser to [http://localhost:3000]([http://localhost:3000).

 To use the web form to assign/unassign/edit deliveries:
-Point your browser to [http://localhost:3000/assigner.html](http://localhost:3000/assigner.html)
+Point your browser to [http://localhost:3000/assigner.html](http://localhost:3000/assigner.html).

 Demo
 ----
-I've hosted a demo on an AWS EC2 micro instance [here](ec2-54-209-154-196.compute-1.amazonaws.com:8080) You can use the assigner [here](ec2-54-209-154-196.compute-1.amazonaws.com:8080/assigner.html)
+I've hosted a demo on an AWS EC2 micro instance [here](ec2-54-209-154-196.compute-1.amazonaws.com:8080).
+You can use the assigner [here](ec2-54-209-154-196.compute-1.amazonaws.com:8080/assigner.html).

 TODO
 ----
-* Add authentication schemes for employees signing in and for requests from POS systems
+* Add authentication schemes for employees signing in and for requests from POS systems.